glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 ## HTTPS

 While using HTTP as protocol to retrieve webpage, the information are sent in plain text.
-This means while information are transmitted, it can be read easily by anyone who has access to the network traffic, this is called eavesdropping.
-Another bad thing that could happen is someone could manipulate the sensitive information or injecting a malicious code, this is called Man-in-the-Middle Attacks (MITM).
+This means while information are transmitted, it can be read easily by anyone who has access to the network traffic, this is called [eavesdropping](/computer-security/eavesdropping).
+Another bad thing that could happen is someone could manipulate the sensitive information or injecting a malicious code, this is called [Man-in-the-Middle Attack (MITM)](/computer-security/man-in-the-middle-attack).

 The browsing behavior and activities of users can be easily monitored and tracked by various entities, including internet service providers (ISPs), advertisers, and malicious actors.
 This compromises user privacy and can lead to targeted advertising, profiling, or misuse of personal information.